Manji (Blade of the Immortal): In popular culture

-In the Marvel Comics series Spider-Gwen by Jason Latour and Robbi Rodriguez, referencing the character often being compared to Wolverine, Manji is featured as the Earth-65 version of Wolverine, dubbed "The Immortal Mr. Murderhands".
+In the "Predators" arc of the Marvel Comics series Spider-Gwen by Jason Latour and Robbi Rodriguez, referencing the character often being compared to Wolverine, Manji is featured as the Earth-65 version of Wolverine, dubbed "The Immortal Mr. Murderhands".

 In June 2020, CyberConnect2 CEO Hiroshi Matsuyama stated that the video game character Haseo from .hack//G.U., first created for .hack//G.U.
 Vol.1//Rebirth (2006), was inspired by Manji visually.

 Reception

 Takuya Kimura has been praised for his role as Manji.

 Manji has been a popular character.
 Otaku USA described Manji's immortality as "less a plot device than a symbol of his world weariness and connection to corrupt forces".
 The same site praised the character's fight against Shiro for the tention provided by the fact that Manji was missing an arm and thus multiple readers were waiting for the release of the manga volume after a major delay.
-Jarred Pine from Mania Beyond Entertainment had hixed thoughts in regards to Manji's fights, finding them "pointless" as it served to the character gain the trust from Giichi but praised the resolution due to reuniting the protagonist with Rin.
+Jarred Pine from Mania Beyond Entertainment had mixed thoughts in regards to Manji's fights, finding them "pointless" as it served to the character gain the trust from Giichi but praised the resolution due to reuniting the protagonist with Rin.
 Dark Horse Comics found Rin as a more suitable protagonist from the manga than Manji due to how she matures in the story and becomes stronger.
 As a result, the editor claimed that Manji is more appealing as a lead in the live-action film.
 UK Anime Network has a similar opinion due to how most of the narrative revolves around Rin rather than Manji in the first volume of the manga.
 Anime News Network found that while Manji's imprisonment is filled with negative scenes, his reunion with Rin helped to improve the dark narrative.
 The site also praised Manji's and Shira's fight but the reasonings behind Manji's immortality were seen as lucky.